Plant diseases and pests can significantly impact crop yields and quality, leading to economic

 2. Download the dataset and upload the images

-3. Annotate the screws images as good and bad
+3. Annotate the grapevine leaf images

-4. Configure, train, and save the classification model
+4. Train and export your classification model

 Click on the "train" button to start the training process.
 A notebook interface will open.
 Input your User ID